EPCCed/eidf-docs/docs/services/registry/faq.md

  ![NoSBOMOutputReport](../../images/registry/nosbom.png){: class="border-img"}
    *Missing SBOM Output Report*

-Then you will have to click the folder next to the artifact name.
+Then you will have to click the folder icon next to the artifact name.

 This will open the information up for that artifact, like this: